Ask A Coach: How do leaders model empathy in their role?

-Empathy starts with a “feeling” but doesn’t end there.
+Empathy starts with a “feeling,” but doesn’t end there.
 It requires action.
-Empathic leaders respond when a team member asks for support, but they don’t wait to be asked.
+Empathic leaders respond when a team member needs support, but they don’t wait to be asked.
 As Krznaric says, they “step imaginatively” into the emotional lives of their colleagues to understand how to help them be as happy and productive as possible.

-• Listen attentively to understand and pick up cues about what is being felt and thought as well as said.
-Confirm that understanding with the other person.
+- Listen attentively to understand and pick up cues about what is being felt and thought, as well as said.
+They then confirm that understanding with the other person.